The TCHD Community Health Services Team. Meet them here!

 The Childhood Lead Poisoning Primary Prevention Program (CLPPP) is the largest in the country.
 CLPPP works to make homes safe.
 It funds local health departments to gain access to high-risk housing to educate, inspect and control lead hazards.
 It looks for properties with lead paint hazards, then it takes action to make them lead safe – protecting children from lead poisoning.

-At Tompkins County Health Department, we partner with Environmental Health to perform home visits for all children in Tompkins County with elevated blood lead levels and provide education to the public about lead poisoning prevention.
+At Tompkins County Whole Health, we partner with Environmental Health to perform home visits for all children in Tompkins County with elevated blood lead levels and provide education to the public about lead poisoning prevention.

 For more information call 607-274-6604 or visit here